Training Support Center Hampton Roads

-Training Support Center Hampton Roads is, since 2004, the name of the facility in Virginia Beach, Virginia, USA, which was long-known as "FTC Dam Neck".
+Training Support Center Hampton Roads is, since 2004, the name of the facility in Virginia Beach, Virginia, United States, which was long-known as "FTC Dam Neck".
 It is the home of the Fleet Combat Training Center Atlantic of the United States Navy.

 History

 Dam Neck Mills, U.S. Lifesaving Service

 TSC Hampton Roads is located near the former town of Dam Neck Mills which was located in Princess Anne County (the former county is now part of the independent city of Virginia Beach).
 It was the site of the 19th century Dam Neck Mills Lifesaving Station of the United States Lifesaving Service, one of five spaced at intervals along the coast in Virginia from Cape Henry south to the border of North Carolina.
 The U.S. Lifesaving Service merged with other agencies to form the United States Coast Guard in 1915.

 The area's lifesaving history along the coast line of the Graveyard of the Atlantic is commemorated at the Old Coast Guard Station Museum located in the 1903 Seatack Lifesaving Service Station (the next one north of the Dam Neck Mills station) at 24th street adjacent to the boardwalk of Virginia Beach.
 The Old Coast Guard Station Museum has artifacts from the 1891 shipwreck of the Dictator, displays of period lifesaving equipment, educational programs, and even an online "Tower Cam", offering Internet users a similar view to those of members of the Lifesaving crews had over 100 years ago.